 If you see long trails of ants in your lawn that would be a sign that carpenter ants have infested your yard or are trying to find their way into the house.

 Above ground, they build nests in dead trees and logs – often called “carpenter ant hills” these can be identified by piles of sawdust on trunk bases when a tree has been excavated.

 4) Hearing Soft Noises in Your Home’s Walls

-This usually sounds like tapping or scratching noise and will be most noticeable at night because that is when the ants are active–especially if you have infested wood near an exterior wall of their home where they can tunnel in from outside to inside through small cracks, openings around windows frames, etc.
+This usually sounds like a tapping or scratching noise and will be most noticeable at night because that is when the ants are active–especially if you have infested wood near an exterior wall of their home where they can tunnel in from outside to inside through small cracks, openings around windows frames, etc.